Training Strategies

 HUMAN TEACHING

-an all encompassing frame of mind places a greater emphasis on watching and really paying attention to when the horse is concerned as well as what the horse may be communicating or feeling.
+In order to achieve this type of horse/human relationship, the priority is to envelop the mindset of putting a greater emphasis on watching and really paying attention to when the horse is concerned as well as learning how to read what the horse may be communicating or feeling.

 this all to better complement horses’ nature.